pmunts/arm-mcu/micropython/README.md

 board's flash file system, and then resets the target board to begin execution.

-*Note: Some boards with limited flash memory (e.g. `NUCLEO_F042K6`do not have a flash file system, and this make target will always fail.*
+*Note: Some boards with limited flash memory do not have a flash file system, and this make target will always fail.*

 ### ls